Yacnnn/MVGCCA/README.md

      ignored during encoding phase is sample between 1 and MIN(views_dropout_max,nb_of_views - 1)')
     '--latent_dim', type = int, default = 3, help='Dimension of latent space.'
     '--write_loss', type = str2bool, default = False, help='True or False.
 Decide whether or not to write loss training of model.'
-    '--write_latent_space', type = str2bool, default = False, help='True or False.
-Decide whether or not to write model weights.'
+    '--write_latent_space', type = str2bool, default = True, help='True or False.
+Decide whether or not to write latent space.'
     '--write_latent_space_interval', type = int, default = 100, help='If --write_latent_space True : epochs interval between two saves of latent space.
      The last epoch is always saved.'
     '--grid_search', type = str2bool, default = False, help='True or False.
 Decide whether or not to process a grid search.'
-    '--num_of_run', type = int, default = 1, help='Number of times the algorithm is runned.'
+    '--num_of_run', type = int, default = 3, help='Number of times the algorithm is runned.'
     '--evaluation', type = str2bool, default = True, help='True or False.
 Decide whether or not to evaluate latent space (evalutation works only for uci dataset related task and depends on the task selected).
 If option --num_of_run > 1, average evaluation of these run is returned for task =[uci7,uci10] ;
     while each run evaluation is returned for task=[uci7robustinf, uci10robustinf, uci7robustclassif, uci10robustclassif,